 Blair brought her integral aesthetic to Community Journals eight years ago as part of the editorial team that created TOWN, beginning first as managing editor to founding editor, Jack Bacot, then rising to the role of editor-in-chief in September 2012.

-Prior to that, Blair acquired a BA in studio art from Furman University and worked in book publishing in New York City, where she moved for a broader perspective than her South Carolina roots.
-She was first employed in New York at Aperture Foundation, a nonprofit that supports fine art photography, then at an academic book publisher called Chelsea House.
+Prior to that, Blair acquired a BA in studio art from Furman University and worked in book publishing in New York City, as an editorial work scholar at Aperture Foundation, a nonprofit that supports fine art photography, then as an editorial project manager at an academic book publisher called Chelsea House.

-She enjoys food culture (particularly cooking or indulging in delicious food and drink with friends at any number of downtown restaurants).
+She enjoys food and drink culture (particularly cooking or indulging in chef-inspired cuisine and mixology).
 She also finds satisfaction in sustainable living and being active outdoors, spiritual study and reflection, traveling, and (when there’s time for it) being domestic in her apartment.

 “Freedom,” Blair replies when asked what she just can’t live without.
 And we certainly have no problem continuing to support her freedom to create.